 After applying the product, I washed the car 4 times over the next few weeks and recorded its long-term performance.

 How to use Chemical Guys Butter Wet Wax

 Chemical Guys Butter Wet Wax is a simple product to use.
-Simple wipe it on then buff it off.
-No polishing machine is required but you can use one if you like.
+Simply wipe it on, then buff it off.
+No polishing machine is required, but you can use one if you like.

 I applied the wax on a cloudy day when the air temperature was around 10°C. I also provide updates on the performance of the wax after each wash to see how long the protection lasts in a real-world scenario.

 Applying Chemical Guys Butter Wet Wax is very easy; as I mentioned, I used a foam applicator to apply the product using light circular motions.
 The product spread very well, I only needed three small dots to cover an entire door.

 I left the wax for about 5 minutes to haze before buffing off.
 I used the finger swipe test to check if the wax was ready to remove.
 Using a plush microfibre, the excess wax was easy to remove from the surface.